grafana/k6-docs/docs/sources/v0.53.x/using-k6-browser/recommended-practices/simulate-user-input-delay.md

 ## page.waitForNavigation

-[page.waitForNavigation](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-browser/page/waitfornavigation) is a very useful API when performing other actions that could start a page navigation, and they don't automatically wait for a navigation to end.
-Usually you'll find it in our examples with a `click` API call.
-Note that [goto](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-browser/page/goto) is an example of an API that **doesn't** require `waitForNavigation` since it will automatically wait for the navigation to complete before returning.
+[page.waitForNavigation](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-browser/page/waitfornavigation) is a very useful API when performing other actions that could start a page navigation, and they don't automatically wait for the navigation to end.
+Usually, you'll find it in our examples with a `click` API call.
+Note that [goto](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-browser/page/goto) is an example of an API that _doesn't_ require `waitForNavigation` since it will automatically wait for the navigation to complete before returning.

 It's important to call this in a [Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) along with the API that will cause the navigation to start.